honeycombio/gha-buildevents/README.md

 - The required input field `job-status` has been renamed to `status`.
 This was done because status now can be job's or the workflow's.
   We still support job-status but will give a warning that it is deprecated and encourage the switch to the status field.

+- Including the `status` field ends a trace.
+For multi job workflows this is only required as part of the last job.

 - Each Job MUST include unique STEP IDs to ensure each job's spans are properly organized together.
   - An example of adopting these changes is in the [Integration Worflow](.github/workflows/integration.yaml) of this repo.
 Here is the corresponding trace: